Camera Selection – How Can I Find the Right Camera for My Image Processing System?

 What do I need to see with the camera?

 What characteristics are necessary for my camera to deliver precisely that?

 The answers usually provide a good initial guidance and will point in one of these two directions:

 Cameras for image processing systems are categorized either as industrial/machine vision (MV) or network/IP (Internet Protocol) cameras.

-- often placed within robust housings designed to be resistant to jolts and harsh weather, making them suited for use indoors or out.
+often placed within robust casings designed to be resistant to jolts and harsh weather, making them suited for use indoors or out.

 Industrial cameras, by contrast,

-Area scan cameras are typically used in a variey of industrial applications, in the medical and life sciences, in traffic and transportation, or in security and surveillance, often as a supplement to network cameras.
+are typically used in a variety of industrial applications, in the medical and life sciences, in traffic and transportation, or in security and surveillance, often as a supplement to network cameras.

 Decision #2: Monochrome or Color Camera?

 A relatively simple decision and one that is usually answered by what your application is all about: the image you require.
 Do you need it in color to evaluate the results, or is black and white sufficient?
 If color isn't mandatory, then a monochrome camera is typically the better choice as they are more sensitive and deliver more detailed images.
 For many applications, for example in intelligent traffic systems, a combination of b/w and color cameras are also frequently used to satisfy the specific national legal requirements for evidence-grade images.